KarimSIM2024/Multimedia-Projects/README.md

 ## Test Output

-Here is an example of the program's output when analyzing a WAV & AN OGG file:
+Here is an example of the program's output when analyzing a WAV & an OGG file:

 ![ File Output](FIle_Otput.jpg)